 - The Keg – their Yaletown location is a great one at 1011 Mainland with 3-course dinner specials at $45.
 Their prime rib is exceptional, as are their steaks!

-Gastown Festival Restaurants
+Gastown Festival Restaurants in 2019

 Go for a stroll around Canada Place and the Convention Centre, or do some window shopping and people watching along Granville Street or in Gastown before enjoying a meal at any one of a number of great culinary venues.